4.2 Mental Status Exam, Observation, and Functioning

 Test Your Knowledge

-An MSE reveals worsening judgment and inability to complete basic self-care.
+An MSE reveals worsening judgment and an inability to complete basic self-care.
 What should this most directly affect?

 A